versilov/matrex/README.md

 Fast matrix manipulation library for Elixir implemented in C native code with highly optimized CBLAS sgemm() used for matrix multiplication.

+For example, vectorized linear regression is about 13 times faster, than Octave single threaded implementation.

 It's also memory efficient, so you can work with large matrices, about billion of elements in size.